gustavNdamukong/laravel-datatable/README.md

             //stylesheet in your public directory and change the panelId from the default one 'datatablePanel'
             //to the one you have added.

-            //Also, do not forget to reference datatable stylesheet from the path where it lives
-            //'vendor/laravel-datatable/css/datatable.css' from your layout file like so:

-            //     <link href="{{ asset('vendor/laravel-datatable/css/datatable.css') }}" rel="stylesheet">
             $panelId = 'usersPanel';
             $usersTable = $dataTableClass->getTable($panelId);
             return view('laravel-datatable::datatable-view', ['usersTable' => $usersTable]);